alig80/OpenShell-demo/README.md

-# OpenShell Build Demo
+# OpenShell Demo

-Five-minute Microsoft Build demo showing a GitHub Copilot-style agent working under NVIDIA OpenShell policy.
+Demo showing a GitHub Copilot-style agent working under NVIDIA OpenShell policy.

 The demo is designed to be stage-safe first: